mestopensource/autodraft/readme.md

 # auto_draft    [![Gem Version](https://badge.fury.io/rb/auto_draft.svg)](https://badge.fury.io/rb/auto_draft)

-Auto draft is a simple program that creates teams from a list of items.
+Auto draft is a simple ruby gem that creates teams from a list of items.
 You can use this program to form a group of any number from a list of names.

 For example, it can be used if you want to form groups of 3 members from a list of 19 names

 ## How to use it.